West Kent

 A traditional pub with original parquet flooring, wooden beams and a cosy log fireplace.
 Outside, there's a fine beer garden with a children's play area.
 Since March-18 now a Freehouse with authentic Thai cuisine served from the Elephant Thai kitchen.
 Jazz music every Saturday evening is a feature at the pub.

 Reached by following Harmony Street down off the Rusthall Road just past the famous rock formation which gives the pub its name.
 Refurbished at the beginning of 2016, the Toad Rock is having a new lease of life with experienced landlords Nick and Shelley now at the helm.
 On entering, customers are faced with a double open-sided wood burning fireplace separating the main bar area featuring parquet flooring and wooden tables and chairs, from a peaceful snug area containing comfy leather seating arranged around the fireside.
 The dining area to the left includes cosy tables lit by fairy lights intertwined around internal branches attached to the walls.
-Alongside the regular Harveys, real ale is being promoted with 2-3 guests sourced from local breweries like Old Dairy and Tonbridge through to those from further afield like Adnams, Woodfordes and Gales.
 Disabled access is via the side entrance.

 • Seal